Framework-R-D/phlex-design/doc/programming_paradigm.rst

 where the multiple indices indicate that the sequences can be multidimensional.
 Note that :math:`n` is not necessarily equal to :math:`m`.

-The following table lists the higher-order functions supported by Phlex.
+The following table lists the HOFs supported by Phlex.
 Details of each higher-order function are provided by the link to the corresponding section in the User API section.
+As discussed later, each HOF's *operator* is an :term:`algorithm` registered with the framework.

 +------------------------------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------+
 | Higher-order function                                                                                                                          | Resulting sequence                                |